yunfzhou/pypkg_tutorial/README.md

 - This is a simple package tutorial.
 - The full tutorial can be found at https://makeoptim.com/python/pypi-pkg
+- The project information can be found at https://test.pypi.org/manage/project/pypkg-tutorial/releases/

 ### How to install